-2-5% of purchase price and include some of these numbered 2-9 below.
+2-5% of purchase price and include some of these below.
 See next section for a detailed breakdown.
 2-3% is average.

 Costs vary from a few hundred to over $1K.
 As an ex. a 3K sf 5bed/4bath home is $1.2K.
 The inspections can include roof, sewer, termites, general inspection.
 Once they are done a RFR (request for repair) can be submitted to the seller.
 Either they will provide seller credits or repair for you.
 They can also deny completely.